sanoguzhan/Self-Driving-Car/README.md

 ## Programming

 Main programming language of the project is `C++` and arduino programming(`C language`).
-For the image capturing and processing, as well as Computer Vision algorithms open source `OpenCV` C++ library was used.
+For the image capturing and processing, as well as Computer Vision algorithms, the open source `OpenCV` C++ library was used.
-Firstly, Ardunio programmed and tested without any master device(in this project Raspberry Pi).
-The motion of the car is achieved by changing signal value (0 to 255 - 255 highest voltage).
+Firstly, the Ardunio was programmed and tested without any master device(in this project Raspberry Pi).
+The motion of the car is achieved by changing signal values (0 to 255 - 255 highest voltage).
 Arduino pins are declared and speed of the car for each instruction defined.
 ```
     //Left side of Motors
     const int EnL = 5;  # Pin Numbers on Arduino